 Your donations keep things operating at Hope Village.

-A twelve room school and two orphan comes are complete and construction has started on a library.
-The school accommodates 400 plus students.
-Generous donations allow us to fund teacher salaries so that each of these children can attend school tuition free.
+A twelve room school and two orphan homes are complete and construction has started on a library.
+Generous donations allow us to fund teacher salaries.

 Read More on Progress at Hope Village